Sricharan2402/flight-booking-system/userPrompts.md

 ## Prompt 16
 Going forward, log my prompts in the @userPrompts.md file in the same way its present.
 Just the prompt as it is

+## Prompt 17
+To test this project, we will create Postgres, Redis, and Kafka containers on Docker and connect to them locally, to achieve this, create a docker-compose.yml file inside a  subfolder called docker, and add the images mentioned.

+## Prompt 18
+follow @claude-rules/dockerRules.md for this, store variables in env files, document the containers created etc correctly.
+Also use ports other than the default ports as I have other local installations